Reverse convertible securities: Features

-These are short-term coupon bearing notes, which are designed to provide an enhanced yield while maintaining certain equity-like risks.
+These are bonds or short-term coupon bearing notes, which are designed to provide an enhanced yield while maintaining certain equity-like risks.
 Their investment value is derived from the underlying equity exposure, paid in the form of fixed coupons.
 Owners receive full principal back at maturity if the Knock-in Level is not breached (which is typically 70-80% of the initial reference price).
 If the underlying stock falls in value, the investor will receive shares of stock which will be worth less than his original investment.
 The underlying stock, index or basket of equities is defined as Reference Shares.
 In most cases, Reverse convertibles are linked to a single stock.

-You may also find inverse reverse convertibles, which are the opposite of a reverse convertible.
+There are also inverse reverse convertibles, which are the opposite of a reverse convertible.
 The owner benefits as long the underlying stock does not go above a predetermined barrier.
 If the underlying stock breaches the barrier, the owner will receive the principal minus the percentage of the movement against him.

 These are both types of structured products, which are sophisticated instruments and carry a significant risk of loss of capital.

-In a low interest rate and high market volatility environment, reverse convertibles are popular as they provide much enhanced yield for the investors.
+In a low interest rate and high market volatility environment, reverse convertibles are popular as they provide significantly enhanced yield for the investors.
 By receiving enhanced coupons, investors take on the risk of losing part of the capital.
-Prior to the turn of the millennium (2000), reverse convertibles mostly consisted of investors shorting standard at-the-money (ATM) put options.
+Prior to the turn of the millennium (2000), reverse convertibles mostly consisted of investors shorting standard at-the-money put options.
 Investors would lose capital if at maturity the underlying fell below the initial level.
-To increase the protection for investors, barrier reverse convertibles were introduced whereby investors were instead shorting ATM down-and-in put options.
+To increase the protection for investors, barrier reverse convertibles were introduced whereby investors were instead shorting at-the-money down-and-in put options.
 The additional barrier event increased the protection for the investors, as the put option would not come into effect unless the (down) barrier was hit.
 The barrier protection feature triggered much increased reverse convertible issuances in UK in the early 2000s as well as in the European retail markets.
 By the early 2010s, the (barrier) reverse convertibles were also among the most popular structured products in US.